lhcb/starterkit-lessons/first-analysis-steps/lhcb-dev.md

 example.

 {% callout "Quick link to create a merge request" %}
-When pushing to a branch in a project in Gitlab you will see a message like:
+When pushing to a branch in a project in GitLab you will see a message like:

 ```
 remote: